Skills for sales from understanding the conscious and unconscious aspect interpersonal communication.

 Becomming More Persuasive

-Developing skill for sales such as the ability to persuade, takes time and consistent effort because it is the unconscious mind that must do the learning.
+Developing skills for sales such as the ability to persuade, takes time and consistent effort because it is the unconscious mind that must do the learning.

 The primary purpose of the brain is survival.
 Although tools of logic and calculation empower us to construct great cities and communication networks, the power that drives us is still centred in unconscious processes.
 Leaving ‘wild horse’ to function under the direction of our genes and experience is like using only half of the mental resources granted to each of us.